alesiakarch/usd-maya-publisher/README.md

 Assembing usd stages, seems quite straight forward, even if a little finiky (being afraid to add things to the wrong layer, etc).
 Then, I went through the process of how to add rigs to the stage and follow through the animation.

-## Workflow:
-1. Have your shot built (stage file loaded with all the layout and stuff)
-2. Add the Xform for rigs because that’s where you want to store all ur characters (can be added automatically at LAY stage or has to be scripted when the)
-3. Do "add maya reference" to the rigs Xform (need to manually locate the file and change the namespace)
-4. Animate the thing
-5. Cache to USD on the Maya rig - too many settings, never know what to press
-6. Rig turns to USD data.
-If you want to adjust further, edit as Maya data (currently breaks my rig)

 ### So my pet peeves with the current Maya USD plugin when it comes to animation: